Skip to content

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshoot AWS CLI errors.
 Also, make sure that you're using the most recent AWS CLI version.

-Scenario 1: You created or associated a private hosted zone in Route 53
+Scenario 1: You created a private hosted zone or associated a VPC with a private hosted zone in Route 53

-To get a list of VPCs that are associated with a hosted zone, run the following command in the AWS CLI:
+To get a list of private hosted zones that you have associated with specific Amazon VPCs, run the list-hosted-zones-by-vpc AWS CLI command:

-Note: Replace VPC_ID and REGION_ID with your relevant values.
+Note: Replace VPC_ID and REGION_ID with your values.

 Related information